qijianpeng/awesome-edge-computing/README.md

 can operate efficiently based on its environments conditions.

 # Edge-AI frameworks
+- [BerryNet](https://github.com/DT42/BerryNet): This project turns edge devices such as Raspberry Pi into an intelligent gateway with deep learning running on it.
+No internet connection is required, everything is done locally on the edge device itself.
+Further, multiple edge devices can create a distributed AIoT network.

 - [FATE](https://github.com/FederatedAI/FATE):FATE (Federated AI Technology Enabler)
 is an open-source project initiated by Webank's AI Department to provide a secure computing framework to support the federated AI ecosystem.
 It implements secure